 The Forensic Technology Center of Excellence (FTCoE) supports the implementation of new forensic technology and best practices by end users and is dedicated to elevating the status of forensic science through:

 The FTCoE manages the testing and evaluation of emerging technologies applicable to forensic science.
 By identifying and removing the potential barriers that often derail the implementation and acceptance of new and innovative technologies, the FTCoE places promising technical innovations in the hands of forward-thinking practitioners, stakeholders, and policy makers.
 This is achieved through technical evaluation, technical assistance, and guidance resources.

+Knowledge Transfer.
 The FTCoE provides knowledge transfer and integration which strengthens the connection between forensic discovery and forensic process using a blended learning environment consisting of web-based presentations, workshops, specialized events and discussions panels.
 The FTCoE provides knowledge transfer and integration which strengthens the connection between forensic discovery and forensic process using a blended learning environment consisting of web-based presentations, workshops, specialized events and discussions panels.

 The FTCoE is an established leader in the expeditious transition of research into the hands of practitioners.
 We understand the user needs, and through our support of the NIJ’s Research and Development (R&D) portfolio, we identify and employ the requirements necessary to drive the adoption of research and development outcomes.

 Just Science is a podcast for justice professionals and anyone interested in learning more about forensic science, innovative technology, current research, and actionable strategies to improve the criminal justice system.
 This podcast deals with a range of issues, including leadership in the crime lab, efficiency, sexual assault response, and broader challenges for science and public security.